dmytro/dmytro.github.com/_posts/2013-10-29-optimizing_jekyll.md

 ### Optimize JPEG's and PNG's ###

-Additionally to geometry reduction significant size reduction can be gained by optimizing imgages: removing unnecessary Exif tags and comments from JPEG's or applying various deflating algorythms.
+Additionally to geometry reduction significant size reduction can be gained by optimizing imgages: removing unnecessary Exif tags and comments from JPEG's or applying various deflating algorithms.
 For PNG's optimizations are lossless, but for JPEG's you can select to reduce image quality or do lossless optimization.

-Binaries for image optimizations are available for both MacOS and Lnux.
+Binaries for image optimizations are available for both MacOSX and Linux.
 On MacOSX `jpegoptim` is available as part of Homebrew and is installed simply by `brew install jpegoptim`.
 As for the PNG optimization `pngout` binary is downladable from [Ken Silverman's Utilities page](http://www.jonof.id.au/kenutils).

 {% highlight ruby linenos=table %}